ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

 def recover_polynomial(cell_ids: Sequence[CellID],
                        cells_bytes: Sequence[Vector[Bytes32, FIELD_ELEMENTS_PER_CELL]]) -> Polynomial:
     """
-    Recover original polynomial from 2 * FIELD_ELEMENTS_PER_CELL evaluations, half of which can be missing.
+    Recover original polynomial from FIELD_ELEMENTS_PER_EXT_BLOB evaluations, half of which can be missing.
 This algorithm uses FFTs to recover cells faster than using Lagrange implementation, as can be seen here: https://ethresear.ch/t/reed-solomon-erasure-code-recovery-in-n-log-2-n-time-with-ffts/3039